neznajko/TheTCP/README.md

 ![](pix/rnvsr.png)

-The second problem **(The Castle)** is written in *JavaScript*, and the input seems like an issue without **NodeJS**, but it's quite fun to use your browser as a debugger.
+The second problem **(The Castle)** is written in *JavaScript*, and the input seems like an issue without **NodeJS**, but it's quite fun to use the browser as a debugger.
 Here is some console screenshot:

 ![](pix/TheCastle.png)